 And it's not just as simple as buying the most advanced body; the best YouTube camera is as much about how easy it is to get the footage from your device and into YouTube Studio.
 After all, the best content in the world is of little use if it creates workflow hassles and makes your life harder on the back end.
 Some cameras, like the Canon PowerShot G7 X Mark III, can livestream directly to YouTube – so you don't even need a computer in order to broadcast.

 You also need to consider what you'll actually be shooting.
 Are you going to vlog from a desk in your home, or do you need something that you can use on a skate- or surfboard?
-Cameras come in many shapes and sizes, from pocket-sized and waterproof cubes like the DJI Osmo Action, smartphones with killer optical zoom like the Huawei P30 Pro, and mirrorless models with flip-out screens for easy vlogging like the Canon EOS M6 Mark II.
+Cameras come in many shapes and sizes, from pocket-sized and waterproof cubes like the DJI Osmo Action, action cameras like the GoPro Hero9 Black, smartphones with killer optical zoom like the Huawei P30 Pro, and mirrorless models with flip-out screens for easy vlogging like the Canon EOS M6 Mark II.

 We’re steering clear of cinema cameras and cameras for filmmaking in this guide, as these are geared towards a different tier of filmmaking.
 However, YouTube now supports HDR content, so you can turn your uploads into high-dynamic range 4K masterpieces with a premium film camera like the Blackmagic Pocket Cinema Camera 6K.